natcap/invest.users-guide/source/habitat_quality.rst

   * *HABITAT*: Each LULC type is assigned a habitat score (:math:`H_j` in the equations above), from 0 to 1.
 If you want to simply classify each LULC as habitat or not without reference to any particular species group then use 0s and 1s where a 1 indicates habitat.
 Otherwise, if sufficient information is available on a species group's habitat preferences, assign the LULC a relative habitat suitability score between 0 and 1 where 1 indicates the highest habitat suitability.
 For example, a grassland songbird may prefer a native prairie habitat above all other habitat types (prairie is given a "HABITAT" score of 1 for grassland birds), but will also use a managed hayfield or pasture if prairie is not available (managed hayfield and pasture are given a "HABITAT" score of 0.5 for grassland birds).

-  * *L_THREAT1, L_THREAT2*, etc.: The relative sensitivity of each habitat type to each threat.
-You will have as many columns named like this as you have threats, and the "_THREAT1", "_THREAT2" etc portions of the column names must match row names in the "Threat data" table noted above.
+  * *THREAT1, THREAT2*, etc.: The relative sensitivity of each habitat type to each threat.
+You will have as many columns named like this as you have threats, and the "THREAT1", "THREAT2" etc portions of the column names must match row names in the "Threat data" table noted above.
 Values range from 0 to 1, where 1 represents high sensitivity to a threat and 0 represents no sensitivity.
 Note: Even if the LULC is not considered habitat, do not leave its sensitivity to each threat as Null or blank, instead enter a 0 and the model will convert it to NoData.

   *Example:* A hypothetical study with four LULC types and three threats.
 In this example we treat Closed Woodland and Forst Mosaic as (absolute) habitat and Bare Soil and Cultivation as (absolute) non-habitat.
-Forest mosaic is the most sensitive (least resistant) habitat type, and is more sensitive to dirt roads (L_DIRT_RD, value 0.9) than paved roads (L_PAVED_RD, value 0.5) or agriculture (L_AGRIC value 0.8).
+Forest mosaic is the most sensitive (least resistant) habitat type, and is more sensitive to dirt roads (DIRT_RD, value 0.9) than paved roads (PAVED_RD, value 0.5) or agriculture (AGRIC value 0.8).
 We enter 0s across all threats for the two developed land covers, Bare Soil and Cultivation, since they are not habitat.

   ====    =============== ======= ======= ==========  =========
-  LULC    NAME            HABITAT L_AGRIC L_PAVED_RD  L_DIRT_RD
+  LULC    NAME            HABITAT AGRIC   PAVED_RD    DIRT_RD
   ====    =============== ======= ======= ==========  =========
   1       Bare Soil       0       0       0           0
   2       Closed Woodland 1       0.5     0.2         0.4